-Notwithstanding that the Company has reported net current liabilities of £218,000 as at 31 March 2022 (31 March 2021: £8,158,000), the financial statements have been prepared on a going concern basis which the Directors consider to be appropriate for the following reasons.
-The Board's going concern assessment has focussed on the forecast liquidity of the Company for at least twelve months from the date of approval of the financial statements.
-This analysis assumes that the Company would, if necessary, be able to meet some of its short-term obligations through the sale of listed securities, which represented 91.6% of the Company's total portfolio as at 31 March 2022.
-As part of this assessment the Board has considered a severe but plausible downside that reflects the impact of Covid-19 and an assessment of the Company's ability to meet its liabilities as they fall due assuming a significant reduction in asset values and accompanying currency volatility.
+Notwithstanding that the Company has reported net current liabilities of £36,663,000 as at 31 March 2023 (31 March 2022: £218,000), the financial statements have been prepared on a going concern basis which the Directors consider to be appropriate for the following reasons.
+The Board's going concern assessment has focused on the forecast liquidity of the Company for at least twelve months from the date of approval of the financial statements.
+This analysis assumes that the Company would, if necessary, be able to meet its short-term obligations through the sale of listed securities, which represented 89.2% of the Company's total portfolio as at 31 March 2023.
+As part of this assessment the Board has considered a severe but plausible downside that reflects the impact of the Company's key risks and an assessment of the Company's ability to meet its liabilities as they fall due assuming a significant reduction in asset values and accompanying currency volatility.

 The Board also considered reverse stress testing to identify the reduction in the valuation of liquid investments that would cause the Company to be unable to meet its net liabilities, being primarily the bank loan.
 The Board is confident that the reduction in asset values implied by the reverse stress test is not plausible even in the current volatile environment.
-Consequently, the Directors believe that the Company will have sufficient funds to continue to meet its liabilities as they fall due for at least twelve months from the date of approval of the financial statements.